ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 11. tleap is a utility provided by Amber for system setup.
 Simply type `tleap` in the terminal.
 A new program will pop up in the terminal.
 Type “help” to show lists of available commands.

-Into this prompt type the following commands (Note that my protein file is called "1sj0_maestro.pdb" in this tutorial -- Yours will have a different name):
+Into this prompt type the following commands (Note that my protein file is called "protein_name_maestro.pdb" in this tutorial -- Yours will have a different name):
 ```
 source leaprc.protein.ff14SB
 source leaprc.water.tip4pew
-pdb=loadpdb 1sj0_maestro.pdb
+pdb=loadpdb protein_name_maestro.pdb
 ```

 At this point you will see a bunch of error messages pop up!

 ```
-Loading PDB file: ./1sj0_maestro.pdb
+Loading PDB file: ./protein_name_maestro.pdb
 Unknown residue: NMA   number: 209   type: Terminal/last
 ..relaxing end constraints to try for a dbase match
   -no luck